AaimaBibi/mock-weather-app/README.md

 # Mock Weather App

-A responsive weather app built with HTML, CSS, and JavaScript.
-Designed to simulate real-time weather conditions using mock data or OpenWeatherMap API.
-Perfect for learning API integration, DOM manipulation, and styling.
+A responsive weather app built with HTML, CSS, and JavaScript.Designed to display weather details using mock data for practice and presentation purposes.
+A hands-on project for sharpening JavaScript skills, DOM manipulation, and responsive design.

 🚀 [Live Demo](https://mock-weather-app-six.vercel.app/)